pfled/peak-visualization/StudentSymposium/README.md

 from people in other disciplines around Ball State.
 I also wish that I had looked more at the schedule and made time for to attend an oral presentation while I was there.

+## Dan
+---
+I enjoyed the symposium.
+I felt proud explaining our project to people and seeing their impressions.
+I also liked seeing other people's posters and presentations.

 ![Group Photo](./images/group.jpg)